mliang4/ClusteringFunctionalTrajectoriesOverTime/README.md

 This folder contains the code of the Rcpp package hDFPmcmc, DFPmcmc, and other R files associated with experiments in the manuscript:

-A Bayesian Nonparametric Approach for Clustering Functional Trajectories over Time in Smoking Cessation Studies
+A Bayesian Nonparametric Approach for Clustering Functional Trajectories over Time

 by Mingrui Liang, Matthew D. Koslovsky, Emily T. Hebert, Darla E. Kendzor and Marina Vannucci